KyleRego/KyleRego.github.io/collections/_software_development_notes/modern-front-end-development-for-rails.markdown

 mathjax: false
 ---

-**These notes are a work in progress.**
+**These are my notes on [Modern Front-End Development for Rails&#58; Hotwire, Stimulus, Turbo, and React 1st Edition](https://www.amazon.com/Modern-Front-End-Development-Rails-Webpacker/dp/1680507214).**

-This book is about the front-end development tools that pair with Ruby on Rails 6.1.
+TODO - finish reading this book and check the notes for any mistakes.

 # Hotwire